Vinny Guadagnino: Other ventures

 In 2011, Guadagnino launched a clothing brand called IHAV (for "I Have a Vision") with the message Fuck Bullies.
 Proceeds are donated to the charity Do Something for grants for anti-bullying projects and programs.
 He also supports the animal rescue organization Much Love, for whom he recently participated in a charity auction.
 Guadagnino is also a supporter of gay rights.
 He has been a presenter at the GLAAD Awards and participated in the NOH8 Campaign.

 Guadagnino also co-authored a book with Samantha Rose entitled Control The Crazy: My Plan To Stop Stressing, Avoid Drama, and Maintain Inner Cool.

 In 2018, he released a new clothing brand called Name Brand NYC.

-Guadagnino is a low-carbohydrate diet advocate and supports the ketogenic diet for weight loss, having lost 50 pounds using it himself, and has been featured multiple times in Men's Health Magazine, giving advice on the diet.
+Guadagnino is a low-carbohydrate diet advocate and supports the ketogenic diet for weight loss, having lost 50 lb using it himself, and has been featured multiple times in Men's Health Magazine, giving advice on the diet.
 Additionally, he started an Instagram account dedicated to the keto lifestyle.
 In 2019, he authored The Keto Guido Cookbook.